 Some employers have strong preferences for one résumé type.
 Helpful employers will specify which they prefer in the job posting.
 If not, however, your only recourse is to contact the company and ask what their preferences are.
 This shows that you care enough about meeting employer expectations to be proactive on the communication front.
 Employers hope you will do the same as an employee—as opposed to guessing at expectations and potentially wasting your time and effort, as well as company money, doing something no one wants.
 Let us look in detail at how you can make your résumé meet common (but not necessarily all) employer expectations in all parts of a combination reverse-chronological/functional targeted résumé.

 - Personal Information Header

 - Related Experience

 The personal information header appears at the top of the document because its most important piece, your name, is your document’s title, not “Résumé.”
 Use your full legal name so that, if you are the leading candidate, it will make the employer’s job of due-diligence background checks (e.g., police record checks, checking academic transcripts for proof of credentials, etc.) easier.
 (If you go by a nickname, you can certainly state your preferences after you get the job.)
 Also use a larger font size, bold typeface, and even color to make your name stand out from the rest of the text.
-Do not make it so large that it looks like you have an out-of-this-world ego, however; a 15-point font, compared with the 11- or 12-point font you use for the rest of the text, is perfect.
+Do not make it so large that it overwhelms the page, however; a 15-point font, compared with the 11- or 12-point font you use for the rest of the text, is perfect.